CartoDB/carto-workshop/01-builder-visualization/exercises/category-bubble.md

 ![01-cat-bub-02](imgs/01-cat-bub-02.png)

 * You'll see that a legend has automatically been generated
-* Click on the layer name menu (three dots next to layer name) to change the layer name and see how it updates in the legend
+* Click to the layer name options (button with three dots next to the layer name) to change the layer name and see how it updates in the legend

 ![01-cat-bub-03](imgs/01-cat-bub-03.png)